There’s an underestimated, under-studied TSH feedback loop that almost nobody talks about.

 The activity of this ultrashort feedback loop has been most often studied in Graves’ disease patients.
 After a hyperthyroid person has a thyroidectomy or their gland is permanently damaged by radioiodine treatment, their TSH can remain mysteriously suppressed despite low T3 and T4, which would cause TSH to rise in a normal person.

 Cause 1: The pituitary senses TSH receptor stimulation from antibodies and is tricked into thinking that it’s secreting too much TSH in response to thyroid hormone.
+[For more research and explanation of this mechanism see “How TSH ultrashort feedback works, and antibody interference.”]

 Cause 2: The pituitary can’t sense enough TSH receptor stimulation because antibodies are blocking its “ears” (TSH receptors) to its own TSH secretion.
 The pituitary is tricked into thinking it’s not secreting enough TSH.